underlay/tasl.io/content/docs/literals.md

 - a unicode string
 - a datatype URI
-- a language tag, if and only if the datatype is the special datatype ` http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`
+- a language tag, if and only if the datatype is the special datatype `rdf:langString`

 Since RDF has no concept of "types", all three of these comprise a single RDF term.
 However in tasl, we lift the datatype URI to the type level.
 A _literal type_ in tasl is parametrized with a datatype URI, and a value of that type is a Unicode string. (tasl has no concept of language tags)